hardyscc/nestjs-dynamoose/README.md

 export class UserModule {}
 ```

-> `tableName` is optional.
+> `options.tableName` is optional.
 If it is not provided, `name` will be used as the table name.

 There is also `forFeatureAsync(factories?: AsyncModelFactory[])` if you want to use a factory with dependency injection.
 Notes that the first parameter of the `useFactory` callback is reserved for future use, so please just add `_,` to ignore it.